Dating in Recovery: Are You Ready?

 The disease of addiction is a disease of isolation, which is why community and relationships can be very positive.
 However, when it comes to dating in recovery, there’s no “recovery fairy” that tells you that you’re ready.
 Only you know when you’re ready to date again.

-Generally, the rule of thumb is to have a year of clean time before making major changes in your life.
+A common guideline suggests waiting for a year of sobriety before making significant life changes, including dating, but this can vary depending on individual circumstances.
 During that first year, you’re consistently encouraged to focus on growing and improving yourself.
 Making big changes during this vulnerable period makes it harder to manage your emotions if things don’t work out.

 It’s important to recognize that everything works on a case-by-case basis because no two people are the same.
 What might work for one person’s recovery and self-improvement might not work for another’s.
 Drug addiction affects relationships and how we look at them in a number of ways.